Eric Ogbogu

-Eric O. Ogbogu (born July 18, 1975) is a former American football defensive end in the National Football League (NFL) for the New York Jets, Cincinnati Bengals, and Dallas Cowboys.
-He previously played college football at the University of Maryland.
+Eric O. Ogbogu (born July 18, 1975) is an American former professional football player who was a defensive end in the National Football League (NFL) for the New York Jets, Cincinnati Bengals, and Dallas Cowboys.
+He played college football for the Maryland Terrapins.

-Early years
+Early life

 Ogbogu attended Archbishop Stepinac High School.
 He didn't start practicing football until his freshman year in high school, because he suffered from Blount's disease as a child.

 He played fullback, linebacker and sometimes tight end.
 As a senior, he rushed for 1,803 yards and was one of the top ranked running backs in the state, while averaging 8 tackles per game as a linebacker.
 He also lettered in basketball.

 College career

 Ogbogu accepted a football a scholarship from the University of Maryland.
 He played 5 games at tight end as a freshman.
 As a sophomore, he almost quit school after his father was killed in a carjacking in his native Nigeria.
 He was moved to defensive end that season, recording 45 tackles (12 for losses) and led the team with 6 sacks.

 As a junior, he posted 64 tackles and led the team with 7 sacks.
 As a senior, he was limited with a sprained ankle and had 43 tackles (eighth on the team), 4 sacks, 3 forced fumbles and 3 fumble recoveries.

 He finished ranked fifth in school history in career sacks (18½).
 He was named the MVP for the winning South team in the 1998 Hula Bowl after registering 4 sacks.